Cinema of Japan: Golden Age

 The first Japanese film in color was Carmen Comes Home directed by Keisuke Kinoshita and released in 1951.
 There was also a black-and-white version of this film available.
 Tokyo File 212 (1951) was the first American feature film to be shot entirely in Japan.
 The lead roles were played by Florence Marly and Robert Peyton.
 It featured the geisha Ichimaru in a short cameo.
 Suzuki Ikuzo's Tonichi Enterprises Company co-produced the film.
 Gate of Hell, a 1953 film by Teinosuke Kinugasa, was the first movie that filmed using Eastmancolor film, Gate of Hell was both Daiei's first color film and the first Japanese color movie to be released outside Japan, receiving an Academy Honorary Award in 1954 for Best Costume Design by Sanzo Wada and an Honorary Award for Best Foreign Language Film.
 It also won the Palme d'Or at the Cannes Film Festival, the first Japanese film to achieve that honour.

 The year 1954 saw two of Japan's most influential films released.
 The first was the Kurosawa epic Seven Samurai, about a band of hired samurai who protect a helpless village from a rapacious gang of thieves.
-The same year, Kurosawa's friend and college Ishirō Honda directed the anti-nuclear monster-drama Godzilla, featuring award-winning effects by Eiji Tsuburaya.
+The same year, Kurosawa's friend and colleague Ishirō Honda directed the anti-nuclear monster-drama Godzilla, featuring award-winning effects by Eiji Tsuburaya.
 The latter film was first ever Japanese film to be given a wide release throughout the United States, where it was heavily re-edited, and featured new footage with actor Raymond Burr for its distribution in 1956 as Godzilla, King of the Monsters!.
 Although it was edited for its Western release, Godzilla became an international icon of Japan and spawned an entire subgenre of kaiju films, as well as the longest-running film franchise in history.
 Also in 1954, another Kurosawa film, Ikiru was in competition at the 4th Berlin International Film Festival.

 In 1955, Hiroshi Inagaki won an Academy Honorary Award for Best Foreign Language Film for Part I of his Samurai trilogy and in 1958 won the Golden Lion at the Venice Film Festival for Rickshaw Man.
-Kon Ichikawa directed two anti-war dramas: The Burmese Harp (1956), which was nominated for Best Foreign Language Film at the Academy Awards, and Fires On The Plain (1959), along with Enjo (1958), which was adapted from Yukio Mishima's novel Temple Of The Golden Pavilion.
-Masaki Kobayashi made three films which would collectively become known as The Human Condition Trilogy: No Greater Love (1959), and The Road To Eternity (1959).
+Kon Ichikawa directed two anti-war dramas: The Burmese Harp (1956), which was nominated for Best Foreign Language Film at the Academy Awards, and Fires on the Plain (1959), along with Enjo (1958), which was adapted from Yukio Mishima's novel Temple of The Golden Pavilion.
+Masaki Kobayashi made three films which would collectively become known as The Human Condition Trilogy: No Greater Love (1959), and The Road to Eternity (1959).
 The trilogy was completed in 1961, with A Soldier's Prayer.